The cusp-halo relation: Technical setup

 For most of the results of this work, we employ the ``primary'' $1024^3$-particle simulations from \citet{2023MNRAS.518.3509D}, as opposed to the high-resolution subvolume resimulations.
 For these primary simulations, interparticle forces were softened at the length scale $\epsilon=0.03L_\mathrm{box}/1024$ (0.03 times the initial interparticle spacing).
 Note that for the force-softening kernel used by \textsc{gadget-4}, forces are sub-Newtonian below a distance of $2.8\epsilon$.
 Table~\ref{tab:sim} summarizes the main numerical resolution parameters for these simulations.

-Halos in the simulations were identified using the friends-of-friends (FOF) group finder in \textsc{gadget-4}.
-FOF groups represent systems that are enclosed by a surface of uniform density $\rho\simeq 60\bar\rho$ \citep[for a linking length of 0.2 times the initial grid spacing; e.g.][]{1994MNRAS.271..676L}, so they can be interpreted as (field) halos.
+Halos in the simulations were identified using the friends-of-friends (FOF) group finder in \textsc{gadget-4} with a comoving linking length of 0.15 times the initial interparticle spacing.\footnote{FOF linking lengths close to 0.15 have been found to be appropriate during the early stages of structure formation to avoid ``overlinking'' halos that have not (yet) merged \citep{2008MNRAS.385.2025C,2013MNRAS.433.1230W}.
+However, we verified that the main results of this work are unchanged when a more common linking length of 0.2 is adopted instead.} These FOF groups represent systems that are enclosed by a surface of uniform density $\rho\simeq 140\bar\rho$ \citep[e.g.][]{1994MNRAS.271..676L}, so they can be interpreted as (field) halos.
 The dashed lines in figure~\ref{fig:massfunction} show the halo mass functions in each simulation using these FOF groups.
 Specifically, we show $\diff f/\diff\ln M$, the fraction of mass in halos of mass $M$ per logarithmic interval in $M$; the corresponding halo number density would be

 Here, and for the bulk of this work, we use the $M_{200}$ halo mass definition, which is the mass of the sphere (centered on the minimum of the gravitational potential) which encloses average density $200\bar\rho$.